Hervar77/infinity-doc/mkdocs/api/infinity.pdf.md

 Parameters:

 - x1: `number`
-  >the horizontal coordinate in pixels of the first control point used to specify the shape of the curve
+  >The horizontal coordinate in pixels of the first control point used to specify the shape of the curve.

 - y1: `number`
-  >the vertical coordinate in pixels of the first control point used to specify the shape of the curve of the first control point used to specify the shape of the curve
+  >The vertical coordinate in pixels of the first control point used to specify the shape of the curve of the first control point used to specify the shape of the curve.

 - x2: `number`
-  >the horizontal coordinate in pixels of the second control point used to specify the shape of the curve
+  >The horizontal coordinate in pixels of the second control point used to specify the shape of the curve.

 - y2: `number`
-  >the vertical coordinate in pixels of the first control point used to specify the shape of the curve of the second control point used to specify the shape of the curve
+  >The vertical coordinate in pixels of the first control point used to specify the shape of the curve of the second control point used to specify the shape of the curve.

 - x3: `number`
-  >the horizontal coordinate in pixels of the destination point for the end of the curve
+  >The horizontal coordinate in pixels of the destination point for the end of the curve.

 - y3: `number`
-  >the vertical coordinate in pixels of the destination point for the end of the curve
+  >The vertical coordinate in pixels of the destination point for the end of the curve.

 Example: